Lav15/lavjain.github.io/portfolio/supplychain.md

 A leading IoT wireless solutions provider faced significant forecasting volatility due to fragmented manual planning updates.
 The business struggled to reconcile local SKU-level demand with broader supply chain requirements, resulting in procurement inefficiencies and recurring stock-outs for critical components.

 * **Stakeholders:**
-Business Analysts, Procurement Teams, Supply Chain Leadership and Sales Operations Manager
+Procurement Teams, Supply Chain Leadership, Sales Operations Manager and Director- Digital & Analytics

 * **Approach:**
 Architected a Bottom-Up S&OP engine that aggregated demand from SKU-level signals upward into enterprise planning outputs.
 The objective was to create an automated rolling forecast that continuously reflected current market demand.